Boosting Static Resource Leak Detection via LLM-based Resource-Oriented Intention Inference: Approach

-\textbf{Stage 2: Cross-Path Analysis.} The presence of reachability validation statements introduces the possibility of false-positive (FP) leak-risky paths, leading to false alarms reported at line 32.
-Traditionally, addressing this challenge involves specifically analyzing the FP paths and identifying unreachable paths.
+Intuitively, addressing this problem involves specifically analyzing each \inlinecode{branch}-node intended for reachability validation and identifying its unreachable branch.
 However, the task is complicated by the diverse implementations of validation APIs, as discussed in Section~\ref{sec:motivating}.
 Some APIs (e.g., \inlinecode{isClosed()}) return true to indicate that the resources are reachable, while others (e.g., \inlinecode{isActive()}) indicate the opposite.
-To tackle this issue, our approach adopts a novel strategy that thoroughly analyzes both branches of a reachability validation statement as a unified whole.
-Rather than attempting to eliminate all FP paths, our focus is on selectively identifying and removing the key paths that introduce false alarms, referred to as \textit{false-alarm-introducing} (FAI) paths.
-These FAI paths are characterized by one branch being \textit{completely} leak-risky, while the other is \textit{completely} not leak-risky.
+To overcome this challenge, our approach utilizes a novel heuristic that collectively analyzes all branches of a \inlinecode{branch}-node for reachability validation to assess whether it introduces false alarms.
+If affirmative, such \inlinecode{branch}-nodes are designated as \textit{false-alarm-introducing} (FAI) nodes.
+These FAI nodes are characterized by its one branch being \textit{completely} leak-risky, while the others are \textit{completely} not leak-risky.
 A branch is considered \textit{completely} leak-risky when all the paths belonging to it exhibit a risky status of $true$.
-The completely leak-risky branch is then treated as the unreachable branch, and the paths within it are identified as FAI paths for $res$.
-The rationale behind this insight is that if the other branch (the completely not leak-risky branch) is the unreachable one, it suggests the presence of more severe functional bugs rather than resource leaks, such as \textit{null pointer errors}.
+The completely leak-risky branch is the unreachable branch, and the paths within it are FP leak-risky paths for $res$.
+The insight behind this decision is that if the other branch (the completely not leak-risky branch) is unreachable, it suggests the presence of more severe functional bugs rather than resource leaks, such as \textit{null pointer errors}.

+To illustrate, consider the if-condition node (line 185) in the Fixed Version in Figure~\ref{fig:motivating}.
+It validates the \inlinecode{client} resource and then releases it.
+When one branch is completely leak-risky (marked in Stage 1 due to not containing \inlinecode{client.close()}) and the other is completely not leak-risky (marked in Stage 1 due to containing \inlinecode{client.close()}), we can essentially determine that this if-condition is a FAI node and its completely leak-risky branch is the unreachable branch.
+Otherwise, if \inlinecode{client.close()} is called in an unreachable branch (e.g., \inlinecode{if (client == null) \{client.close()};\}), it would result in a more severe and obvious null-pointer exception.